GG-3-0-Mobile-Engineering/ME14-PetaBencana-GG3MEGP0559-Imannuel/README.md

 ## Built With
 1. MVVM - A design pattern that separates the user interface from the business logic.
-2. Koin - A lightweight dependency injection framework for Kotlin.
+2. Hilt - A lightweight dependency injection framework for Kotlin.
 3. Retrofit - Used for making network requests and handling API communication.
 4. Room - A persistence library for Android that provides an abstraction layer over SQLite to work with local databases.
 5. Glide - An image loading library for Android, used to efficiently load and display images in the app.
+6. JUnit4 - Java testing framework that provides annotations and APIs for writing and running unit tests to ensure code functionality
+7. Mockito -Java mocking framework that aids in creating mock objects for testing by simulating dependencies, enabling isolated and controlled unit testing.

 ## Installation

 **Clone Project**